railsuser2014/openobject-doc-book-en/source/book/3/3_8/company_financial_analysis.rst

 This gives a description of the different parts of the dashboard, from top to bottom then from left to right:

-*  *Analytic accounts to close* : when you're managing cases each analytical account is a project or a contract.
+*  :guilabel:`Analytic accounts to close` : when you're managing cases each analytical account is a project or a contract.
 This area gives the accounts that must be closed (for example, contracts expired, support hours exceeded).

-*  *Accounts to invoice* : shows analytical accounts where there are charges to be invoiced.
+*  :guilabel:`Accounts to invoice` : shows analytical accounts where there are charges to be invoiced.

-*  *Draft invoices* : gives the list of invoices waiting to be approved by an accountant.
+*  :guilabel:`Draft invoices` : gives the list of invoices waiting to be approved by an accountant.

-*  *Costs to invoice* : gives the weekly changes which can be, but haven't yet been, invoiced.
+*  :guilabel:`Costs to invoice` : gives the weekly changes which can be, but haven't yet been, invoiced.

-*  *Aged receivables* : gives a weekly graph of the receivables that haven't yet been reconciled.
+*  :guilabel:`Aged receivables` : gives a weekly graph of the receivables that haven't yet been reconciled.

-*  *Aged revenues* : gives a weekly graph of the company's turnover.
+*  :guilabel:`Aged revenues` : gives a weekly graph of the company's turnover.

-In each panel of the accountants' dashboard you can click the  *Zoom*  button at the top right to investigate the detail of your financial indicators.
+In each panel of the accountants' dashboard you can click the :guilabel:`Zoom` button at the top right to investigate the detail of your financial indicators.

 The Accounting dashboard is dynamically integrated, which means that you can navigate easily through the data if you want more detail about certain factors, and edit the entries if necessary.